DavidMurrayP2P/PhotonPowerZero/FDM/10W_Voltaic_Panel_to_Multicomp_enclosure/README.md

 # 10W Voltaic Solar Panel to MULTICOMP PRO MC002194 enclosure

+`## Bill of Materials (BOM)`

 This is a panel mount for Voltaic's 10W solar panel.
 These have been printed and tested using ABS, but other materials may work well too.
 ASA will almost certainly be as good.
 I also think that PETG will likely work, but this is untested.
+There is a [Bill of Materials (BOM)](#bill-of-materials-bom) which links to multiple sources, at the bottom of the page,

 The image below shows the entire stet of printed parts but they must be printed in multiple parts.